aedanmc/travelo-hey/documentation/instructions/DBDOC.md

 - [Database Schema](#Database-Schema)

-For this project, we are utiliing a local sqlite database that contains three tables:
+For this project, we are utilizing a local sqlite database that contains three tables:
 - **users** - contains user login information
 - **countries** - contains Asher and Lyric Country Ranks
 - **reviews** - contains the business review created by a user